 Our Best Bar Cookies

-These bar cookie recipes will tempt dessert lovers with an array of flavors, from chocolatey layer bars to tangy, lemon-filled bars dusted with sugar.
+These bar cookie recipes will tempt dessert lovers with an array of flavors like chocolate, peanut butter, lemon, lime and raspberry.

 Salted Caramel, Chocolate and Peanut Cracker-Stack Bars

 These fantastic potluck bars come from Patrice Hurd of Bemidji, Minnesota.
-She won the grand prize in a Best of the Midwest® Recipe Contest.
-Patrice says they're a twist on her grandmother's cracker bars.
 They cut beautifully and brim with salty-sweet-nutty-chocolately flavor.

 Maple-Walnut Banana Bars